telerik/report-server-docs/security/security-faq.md

 ## How are security fixes shipped?

 Security fixes are typically included in the next product release.
-Similar to the bugfixes policy, we maintain and commit to support the latest version of the product.
+Similar to the bugfixes policy, we maintain and commit to supporting the latest version of the product.
 That said, if you want to benefit from a security fix, you would need to upgrade to the version where the fix exists.

 ---